VityaSchel/lufin/CONTRIBUTING.md

 Generally all PRs are welcome and are reviewed manually.
 No AI-written code is allowed.
 AI assistance (such as code autocompletion) is allowed to some extent.

+Please take a moment to test your changes before submitting them using the `test` runner.
+Install Docker and Docker Compose, start Docker daemon, execute the ./start.sh script to start end-to-end testing of all Lufin components combinations.

 ## Translation

 Learn how to contribute support for your language or fix translation.